 Drawing - Proposed basement service area

-Shared Loading Bay
+- Shared Loading Bay

 - Existing Euston Tower Footprint

-Car Park Access Route
+- Car Park Access Route via Drummond Street

-Basement Service Access Route
+- Basement Service Access Route via Longford Street

 Delivery and Refuse Route Vehicle Access Goods Lift Refuse Store and Service Area Hazardous Waste Store Delivery Office and Post Room Vehicle Loading Bay Cargo Bike Bay Gas Delivery Principles The requirements for specialist deliveries are highly dependent upon the tenants.
 At this stage it is therefore necessary to design flexibly to allow for different volumes, types and delivery methods of liquids/ gases.
 Life-sciences require several additional specialist bottled/liquid gas deliveries along with the regular deliveries expected to a lab-type building.
-The liquid and bottled gas deliveries cannot take place within the basement and need to be at ground level with blue-sky above them.
-All specialist delivery activity is proposed to be at ground-level to the northwest corner of the building.
-All vehicle movements and associated gas delivery across Regent's Place Plaza will be fully managed by trained staffs.
+The liquid and bottled gas deliveries cannot take place within the basement and need to be at Ground Level with blue-sky above them.
+All specialist delivery activity is proposed to be at Ground Level to the north-west corner of the building.
+All vehicle movements and associated gas delivery across Regent's Place Plaza will be fully managed by trained staff.
 The proposed delivery location will enable quick deliveries over a short distance directly into the ground level gas store.
 The specialist vehicle will access the delivery bay from Drummond Street via Triton Square and Brock Street and stop in an area close to the gas store with landscaping to the north which will allow the vehicle to be temporarily 'fenced off' to stop pedestrians walking past when the vehicle is delivering.
-A pedestrian route is maintained to the North.
+A pedestrian route is maintained to the north.
 Once the servicing vehicle has arrived, the delivery can be transferred from the vehicle into the building.
-For LN2 deliveries, it may be that a hose is extended from the vehicle directly to an inlet connected to the onsite LN2 store, located on the Brock Street frontage, so that liquid nitrogen can be pumped directly to an on-site tank.
-If a dewar solution is adopted, dewars will be transported between the vehicle and the LN2 store via Brock Street.
-Gas bottles would also be brought to the site from delivery vehicles using trolleys and directly to the gas store at Ground level.
+For LN2 deliveries, a hose is extended from the vehicle directly to an inlet connected to the on-site LN2 store, located on the Brock Street frontage, so that liquid nitrogen can be pumped directly to an on-site tank.
+Gas bottles would also be brought to the site from delivery vehicles using trolleys and directly to the gas store at Ground Level.
 3 to 5 weekly deliveries are to be expected.

-Illustrative View - Ground level service entrance on Brock Street at northwest corner of podium 10.5 Hostile Vehicle Mitigation The Hostile Vehicle Mitigation (HVM) strategy has been developed with the specialist security consultant, QCIC and informed by the Threat and Risk Assessment that QCIC has prepared.
+Illustrative View - Ground Level service entrance on Brock Street at north-west corner of podium 10.5 Hostile Vehicle Mitigation The Hostile Vehicle Mitigation (HVM) strategy has been developed with the specialist security consultant, QCIC and informed by the Threat and Risk Assessment that QCIC has prepared.
 As part of the detailed design process all necessary third parties will be consulted together with other stakeholders to agree the final specification of all security measures.
 The strategy seeks to limit the impacts that a vehiclebourne attack might have on the structural integrity of the proposed design, by restricting the degree to which any vehicle can penetrate the building.
 The HVM Strategy for the Euston Tower is based on providing a protected perimeter by mixing landscape elements (planters and mounds) with fixed security devices (bollards) to provide an easily accessible and permeable site while still being fully safe and secured.
-It employs several methods to achieve this: - Landscape measures have been integrated in the design of the public realm to provide mitigation measures to restrict vehicle access. - Bollards rated to BSI PAS 68 will be installed in the ٠ public realm where the above measures cannot be integrated.
+It employs several methods to achieve this: - Landscape measures have been integrated in the design of the public realm to provide mitigation measures to restrict vehicle access. - Bollards rated to BSI PAS 68 will be installed in the public realm where the above measures cannot be integrated.
 This strategy has been designed to connect into the existing HVM strategies of the neighbouring buildings within the Regent's Place Estate ensuring that the campus as a whole is protected.
-Access to Regents Place Estate from the North and West will be defined further to ensure it provides a more permanent solution than what is currently provided.
+Access to Regents Place Estate from the north and west will be defined further to ensure it provides a more permanent solution than what is currently provided.